superasperatus/smartlook.github.io/_docs/sdk/ios.md

 * Replay session recordings in our web player
 * Capture all of the user interactions and find ones you can about in the Events manager
 * Set your own custom analytics event and do complex funnels/queries in the dashboard
-* Collect referrer value and source of installation per visitor

 ## Reporting issues and changelog